Neil McNeil High School: Threatened closure and possible relocation

 Neil McNeil was one of five schools in the Toronto Catholic District School Board that underwent a school accommodation review in June 2009 for possible consolidation, relocation, or closure, either having too many or too few students.
 In December, the board decided to close two schools and relocate another.

 The school's parent council co-chair, Nicole Waldron, said the group was opposed to one of the three options presented by the board for students from Neil to be relocated from Victoria Park and Kingston Road near the Scarborough Bluffs to St. Patrick (on the former Lakeview Secondary School grounds) in the Greenwood and Danforth Avenues area.
 He stated that “We are here tonight to say that the history of closing schools must end in this process.
 We are not here to close and to relocate Neil McNeil,” Waldron told a boisterous crowd of about 400 people at a public meeting on January 7 at Neil.
 The review of the east-end schools came into light because there are too many students at Cardinal Newman, Neil McNeil, Notre Dame and Jean Vanier and too few students at St. Patrick.
 However, both the sites of Jean Vanier and St. Patrick are currently owned by the Toronto District School Board via the Toronto Lands Corporation (TLC) realtor arm if returned while the Newman property and land is owned by St. Augustine's Seminary.

-In this particular grouping, the TCDSB explored three main options: